-The doctor will cut around the nipple and areola.
+The area around the nipple and areola will be cut.
 Skin, fat, and breast tissue will be removed in a specific pattern.
-Depending on how much breast tissue is removed, the doctor may need to reposition the nipple and areola higher up on the breast tissue.
-Liposuction, a vacuum procedure used to remove excess fat, may also be used.
-The amount of scarring will depend on the amount that the breast is reduced and the amount of repositioning needed to the nipple and areola.
-The scarring can occur around the areola, around the areola and down to the breast crease, or around the areola, down to the breast crease, and along the breast crease.
+Depending on how much breast tissue is removed, the nipple and areola may need to be repositioned higher up on the breast tissue.
+Liposuction , a vacuum procedure used to remove excess fat, may also be used.
+The amount of scarring will depend on the amount that the breast is reduced and the amount of repositioning needed to reposition the nipple and areola.
+The scarring can occur around the areola, down to the breast crease, and along the breast crease.

 The cuts in the breast skin will be closed with tiny stitches.